Saturday, November 30, 2013

 Potentially-Faulty Conclusion: You may conclude from this that in order to win a big prize, you need to write flashy, high "wow-factor," fashion-forward (whatever that means!) music, but it's really hard to predict judges' stylistic preferences — different juries have different tastes, and even the same jury's interpersonal dynamic can change from one moment to the next! — so changing your composition style in order to accommodate imagined stylistic preferences seems a strategy of dubious merit.

-That said, I am always trying to get my composition students to try new things — it's like trying clothing styles you would never normally consider and being surprised to discover some that turn out to look pretty good on you — so I don't think it's necessarily a bad idea to try writing a few pieces that are flashy and yet fantastic (whatever that means!), in an attempt to grab the listeners attention and take them on a wild but satisfying ride, if you've never tried something like this before.
+That said, I am always trying to get my composition students to try new things — it's like trying clothing styles you would never normally consider and being surprised to discover some that turn out to look pretty good on you — so I don't think it's necessarily a bad idea to try writing a few pieces that are flashy and yet fantastic (whatever that means!), in an attempt to grab the listener's attention and take them on a wild but satisfying ride, if you've never tried something like this before.

 3. Play early!
 Play often!
 If you buy a lottery ticket, you know that there is very little chance you will win.
 But so what?
 You buy it anyway — it's only a few dollars — and hope for the best.
 If you want to double your odds of winning, you can buy two.
 When you lose, you probably don't mind too much; you just toss out the ticket and try again another time, presumably in part because you're pretty secure in the knowledge that you can't win unless you buy a ticket, and it doesn't really cost you all that much to do so.
 (Gambler's Anonymous disclaimer: If you are a compulsive gambler, do not buy even one lottery ticket!
 However, it's probably okay to enter composition competitions, if you wish.
 Especially if they are free.)

-Well, the same is true of composition competitions or commissioning juries; if you submit applications on a regular basis, you will have a better chance at winning than if you submit a few.
+Well, the same is true of composition competitions or commissioning juries; if you submit applications on a regular basis, you will have a better chance at winning than if you submit one or two.
 "That's pretty obvious," you might be thinking, and you would of course be right, but the point of this advice is that you never know what a jury is looking for because every jury is different (normally, anyway), and you might just have a piece that they would have loved, had you submitted it!
 I can't state this strongly enough: You just don't know what different juries will like.
 I have been on juries where a piece I had thought would go far in the process didn't, and a piece that I thought would be eliminated early almost won.

 Freaky things can happen when you put a group of human beings in a room to try to come to an agreement, I tell you!
 Chaos theory applies to human behaviour!
 Especially in juries!